illinoistech-itm/jhajek/itmd-521/JupyterHub/hub-tutorial.md

 avg_df.show(10)
 ```

-You can close your notebook and re login after the job has completed.
+You can close your notebook and relogin after the job has completed.
 To check your output by calling `test` as shown below.

 ```python
 test()